 - Maternity Benefits

 Maternity related expenses are excluded from a lot of individual health plans.
-However, most of the Group Health Insurance policies offer maternity benefits to the insured or spouse.
+However, most of the group health insurance policies offer maternity benefits to the insured or spouse from Day 1 of the policy.

 - Coverage for parents